Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 11. Remember that hashtags are important

 The job of hashtags is to make your content easier to find.
-Captions are not searchable but hashtags are.
-All associated content appears when anyone clicks on, or searches for, a particular hashtag.
+Captions are not searchable, but hashtags are.
+All associated content appears when anyone clicks on or searches for a particular hashtag.
 This presents an excellent opportunity to get your content in front of people who aren't yet following you.
-Find the hashtags your competition is using and be sure you’re using them too.
+Find the hashtags your competition uses, and be sure you're using them too.
 You can also create your own branded hashtag.
 This embodies your brand and encourages the sharing of photos that fit your image.

 12. Grow your audience

 Social platforms are all about community.
 You should follow and engage with relevant Instagrammers.
-A community relevant to your brand exists out there, you just have to find it.
+A community relevant to your brand exists; you just have to find it.
 You can start by engaging with people and the brands that they're already following.

 Monitor industry hashtags and comment appropriately.
 You can follow people who participate in the discussions.
 This is a straightforward way to make yourself and your brand known to people who are already likely to be interested in your content.